 - learn ways to manage your condition

 Doctors recommend an epidural steroid injection (ESI) to stop severe pain from nerve root irritation due to a herniated disc.
-These steroid injections combine cortisone (a powerful anti-inflammatory steroid) and a local anesthetic that are given through the back into the epidural space.
-Recommendations for this medication does not occur unless conservative treatments do not work.
+These steroid injections combine cortisone (a powerful anti-inflammatory steroid) and a local anesthetic that is given through the back into the epidural space.
+Recommendations for this medication do not occur unless conservative treatments do not work.
 An ESI becomes successful in reducing the pain from a herniated disc in about half the cases.